pouyanpirnia/ICY-2018/README.md

 Installing and running the tests

-The prerequisits, and the installation and execution instructions are explained in the ICY instruction guide.
+The prerequisites, and the installation and execution instructions are explained in the ICY instruction guide.

 =======================